NDIS Audit Checklist

 Auditors may review:

-Behaviour support plans
+Behaviour support plans for relevant participants

-Authorisation documentation for restrictive practices
+Authorisation documentation for any restrictive practices in use

 Monitoring and review processes